What happens to unaccompanied migrant children when they turn 18?

-HARLINGEN, Texas (KVEO) —The department of Health and Human Services is required by law to care for unaccompanied minors who have no lawful immigration status in the United States, but one day of their 18th birthday they have a few options: find a sponsor or be tried as an adult in the legal system.
+HARLINGEN, Texas (KVEO) — The Department of Health and Human Services is required by law to care for unaccompanied minors who have no lawful immigration status in the United States, but once they turn 18, they have few options.

+“They cannot serve them after their 18th birthday,” said Magda Bolland, the executive director of La Posada Providencia, an emergency shelter in San Benito.

+Migrants turning 18 must find a sponsor or be tried as an adult in the legal system.

 “Once they become adults, they get placed into the detention center,” said Margie Villalobos, an immigration attorney at Villalobos law office.
-“I’ve had some clients in the past that once they’re detained, they’re like a month away from becoming 18, so they’re already placed into the detention center”
+“I’ve had some clients in the past that once they’re detained, they’re like a month away from becoming 18, so they’re already placed in the detention center.”

-“They cannot serve them after their 18th birthday,” said Magda Bolland, the executive director of La Posada Providencia, an emergency shelter in San Benito.

-Villalobos said that most of the time once they turn 18 and have no sponsor “they’re put into the system and put on the docket, for them, it’s usually asylum.”
+Villalobos said that most of the time, teens turning 18 who have no sponsor are “put into the system and put on the docket for them to apply for, usually, it’s asylum.”

-The Office of Refugee Resettlement under HHS handles unaccompanied children directly, and sometimes after aging-out, they are sent to nearby non-profits like La Posada Providencia to locate a sponsor.
+The Office of Refugee Resettlement under HHS handles unaccompanied children directly, and sometimes after they’ve “aged out,” they are sent to nearby nonprofits like La Posada Providencia to find a sponsor.

-“Either O.R.R. or ICE, they call us and we say yes, we have room, they’ll tell us if it’s a young man or a young woman,” said Bolland.
+“Either O.R.R. or ICE (U.S. Immigration and Customs Enforcement), they call us and we say yes, we have room.
+They’ll tell us if it’s a young man or a young woman,” said Bolland.

-However, HHS reports having an average of 12,000 kids on Monday, and Customs and Border Protection are averaging what they would usually do in one month in just one day.
+As of Monday, HHS reported having an average of 12,000 kids, and Customs and Border Protection is averaging the number it would usually process in one month in just one day.

 “The overwhelming demand and lack of resources that are currently available to process the children quickly, the first option is to always exhaust all options to find a sponsor,” said Lindsey Wilkerson, Children At Risk, senior coordinator TXFLC.